SHINE Curriculum Information

 By the time they leave Northway Infant School they will have an individual toolkit of knowledge, skills, understanding and strategies with sufficient cultural experiences which will help prepare them for the next phase of the learning.
 We hope that they will confidently carry this with them and be able to use this to continue to learn and grow independently and responsibly so that they may continue lifelong learning.
 One where they can choose and use what they need in context appropriately and with resilience, being able to pick themselves up when they face an obstacle.

-Queries regarding our curriculum can be directed to Mr Gardner at email@example.com
+Queries regarding our curriculum can be directed to Mrs Morley email@example.com

 The National Curriculum

 We deliver programmes of study that meet the National Curriculum requirements issued by the DfE or the EYFS Curriculum framework depending on their current year group.

 English, Mathematics, Science, History, Geography, Design and Technology, Art, Music, Physical Education (PE), Computing, Modern Foreign Languages (MFL) and Religious Education;